AvraamG/BeerPongAR/README.md

 # BeerPongAR
-AR version of the Beer Pong Game
+AR version of the Beer Pong Game.

+Scan the Room.
+Place the Cups.
+Throw the Ping Pong Ball inside them to eliminate them.